-3.4- The heavy weight of food spending: Spectre of serious social and political difficulty.21
+3.4- The heavy weight of food spending: Specter of serious social and political difficulty.
+(21)

 In most developing countries food spending largely outweighs all other expenses.
-Because of this fact and owing to the large number of children to grow, any increase in food price has dramatic consequence on vulnerable populations.22
+Because of this fact and owing to the large number of children to grow, any increase in food price has dramatic consequence on vulnerable populations.
 The United Nations index for Food and Agriculture shows that the price of food products increased by 7% in 2006, by 17% in 2007 and by 50% during the third trimester 2007 to the third trimester.
-23

-When taking into account, on the one hand, the data relating to the heavy weight of food spending in the budget structure, and on the other hand, the intensity of the ongoing food price increase, one may easily realize that we are facing a situation where in most developing countries all ingredients for malnutrition, heath deficiency (Smith & al. 2006; Alderman et al. 2006; Pongou & al. 2005; Cornia et Deotti 2008; FAO 2008; Jensen et Miller 2008), bad school performance (Escobal et al. 2005), high populations migrations, 24 and social and political instability are present.
-25
+He heavy weight of food spending in the budget structure, and on the other hand, the intensity of the ongoing food price increase, one may easily realize that we are facing a situation where in most developing countries all ingredients for malnutrition, heath deficiency (Smith & al. 2006; Alderman et al. 2006; Pongou & al. 2005; Cornia et Deotti 2008; FAO 2008; Jensen et Miller 2008), bad school performance (Escobal et al. 2005), high populations migrations, and social and political instability are present.

-3.5- Poverty, exclusion and schooling
+3.5- Poverty, exclusion and schooling.